sunnypwang/Anvil-Calculator/README.md

 - Display total XP cost including the result tool after combining
 - A log displaying calculation breakdown for each enchantment
 - Responsive design!

+I did nothing except add Soul Speed to the table